JorgenDIF/sofiatlaktarentifo/README.md

    * My objective was to introduce Swedish tifos to a global audience.
    * Primarily targeting football enthusiasts, but also reaching out to those unfamiliar with the concept of tifo.

+* The Scope

+   * I decided to select my three favorite tifos from Sofialäktaren Tifo and create one page for each.
+   * Utilizing the knowledge acquired during the course, I ensured to employ the mobile-first approach.

+* The Structure
+   * I chose to include a voting page as the final section to add an element of fun.
+If time permits, I would like to implement live results as well.

 * The Skeleton:

   * I utilized Balsamiq to create the skeleton or wireframe of the website.